Sustainable finance taxonomy for New Zealand

 A sustainable finance taxonomy is a framework for classifying economic activities according to their environmental performance, and can help investors identify and invest in activities which are sustainable.

-Developing a sustainable finance taxonomy for New Zealand will give investors and everyone interacting with the market clarity and confidence on which economic activities are 'green' or sustainable.
+Developing a sustainable finance taxonomy for New Zealand will give investors and everyone interacting with the market clarity and confidence on which economic activities are 'green', 'transition' or sustainable.
 This can help us move to a low emissions economy.

 Based on these recommendations, the Minister of Climate Change agreed to continue developing the taxonomy and work with Toitū Tahua - the Centre for Sustainable Finance.

-Work has commenced on the development of climate mitigation, adaptation and resilience criteria for the agriculture and forestry sectors through an independent advisory function made up of a taxonomy Technical Expert Group and a forestry and agriculture Technical Advisory Group.
+Work on New Zealand's taxonomy commenced with the development of climate mitigation, adaptation and resilience criteria for the agriculture and forestry sectors through an independent advisory function made up of a taxonomy Technical Expert Group and a forestry and agriculture Technical Advisory Group.
+This independent advisory function is coordinated by Toitū Tahua - the Centre for Sustainable Finance.